zeshhaan/akbrothers/README.md

 ## Starting Instructions

 1. Checkout the `todo` tasks on the [project board](https://github.com/zeshhaan/akbrothers/projects) and take ownership of a task you would like to work and move that task into `In Progress`
+> Tasks aren't added as of now.
+We will add the list of tasks once we discuss on how to move forward on this project and then create tasks.

 2. Clone this repo locally.